-Selections will be made by the AAS vice-presidents by 1 July 2013 and logistical planning will begin shortly thereafter.
+Selections for 2016 will be made by the AAS vice-presidents by 1 July 2015 and logistical planning will begin shortly thereafter.
 We anticipate a similar schedule for future years.

 Proposals from all areas of the astronomical sciences are welcome.
-The AAS vice-presidents will identify the most scientifically interesting and currently relevant meetings proposed and select three (initially) as AAS Topical Conferences for 2014.
+The AAS vice-presidents will identify the most scientifically interesting and currently relevant meetings proposed and select three as AAS Topical Conferences for 2016.

 The AAS Executive Office will organize all logistical and financial aspects of the meeting.
 Meeting organizers have great flexibility in designing the scientific program but must follow the general meeting policies of the Society, including that the distribution of invited speakers represent the broad demographics of the Society membership.

 There is significant advantage to conference proposers through the expert AAS meeting organization team.
 Proposers do not need to concern themselves with contracts, logistical details or meeting location selection.
 The AAS handles all of these details in addition to meeting registration, web promotion and all other organizational details.
 Proposers need only arrange for the scientific content of their conference.
 The AAS carries the full financial risk for the meetings and therefore decides on the registration fees and other costs based on proposer’s requirements.
 If the proposer can help identify external funding, either through grants or sponsorship, registration fees can be proportionately reduced.